10 Best Food Dehydrator Models For Harvest Storage

 Other Useful Equipment For Dehydrating

 When you plan on using a food dryer as part of your regular storage regimen, you still need to take storage into consideration.
+We’ve included some Amazon links below for different products you might find useful for storing all that produce!

 You can use mason jars, but those can take up a lot of space, so most people opt for mylar bags.